 “Here to Help You Learn About Classical Music and Have Fun Too”

 With short, weekly episodes, host Naomi Lewin introduces classical music to kids.
 Classics for Kids is fast-paced, full of intriguing facts about composers.
 Little listeners can discover both insight into instruments and big name composers, as well as little snippets of the tunes.
-My son loves hearing about the biographies of musical greats, especially challenges that they’ve overcome.
+My kid loves hearing about the biographies of musical greats, especially the challenges that they’ve overcome.
 I love that the podcast helps him to be a more astute and engaged listener to all music.

 The Alien Adventures of Finn Caspian

 “A Serialized Science-Fiction Story for Kids”

 Told in 15- to 20- minute episodes, Finn Caspian‘s wild space adventures please sci-fi enthusiasts old and young.
 This one also includes some father-son collaboration, with the writer Jonathan Messinger’s son also serving as the show’s sound editor.
 Through Finn’s adventures with friends, kids enjoy a great story with some essential lessons.
 And they also get exposed to classics of children’s literature, which often serve as the basis of story lines.
 My son loves anything related to space, and this series is no exception.